Clothing Manufacturing in Vietnam: 2026 Guide

 Why did Vietnam become the China-plus-one destination?

-Vietnam captured roughly 23% of all apparel orders that shifted out of China between 2019 and 2024, more than any other single country (McKinsey State of Fashion, 2024).
+Vietnam captured a larger share of the apparel orders that shifted out of China between 2019 and 2024 than any other single country.
 The shift was driven by rising Chinese labor costs, US Section 301 tariffs, and a 15-FTA portfolio that gives Vietnam preferential access to 60+ economies.
-No other low-cost producer covers the EU, Japan, Canada, the UK, and Korea simultaneously.
+No other low-cost producer covers the EU, Japan, Canada, the UK, and Korea simultaneously, which is why Vietnam ranks near the top of most where-to-manufacture comparisons.

 The China-plus-one thesis is usually framed as risk diversification, but the real driver we see across our brand pipeline is tariff arbitrage.
-A cotton fleece hoodie made in China carries 32% combined US duty under Section 301 List 4A; the same hoodie made in Vietnam pays 16.5% MFN.
-At 100,000 units per year that gap covers the cost of a full sourcing team.
+US apparel duty stacks the base HTS/MFN rate, any China-specific Section 301 layer, and the 2025-26 IEEPA/Section 122 surcharge, so a cotton fleece hoodie from China lands with a materially higher combined duty than the same hoodie from Vietnam, which avoids the China-specific Section 301 layer.
+At 100,000 units per year that China-versus-Vietnam gap can cover the cost of a full sourcing team, though the exact spread shifts with the live CBP schedule.
 For EU buyers, EVFTA pushes that gap wider still, since most categories phase to 0% in 2026.

 Vietnam also invested heavily in vertical integration, the gap that historically held the country back.
-Textile and garment FDI inflows hit $3.5 billion in 2023, with Korean, Taiwanese, and Hong Kong operators building spinning, knitting, and dyeing capacity inside the country (Vietnam Ministry of Planning and Investment, 2024).
+Vietnam has drawn more than $37 billion in cumulative textile and garment FDI across roughly 3,500 projects, with Korean, Taiwanese, Chinese, and Japanese operators building spinning, knitting, and dyeing capacity inside the country (Xinhua, reporting VITAS data, 2024).
 That matters because EVFTA's yarn-forward rule of origin only rewards brands whose yarn and fabric are made locally or in a cumulating partner.

-Citation capsule: Vietnam absorbed roughly 23% of apparel orders leaving China between 2019 and 2024, the largest single-country gain during the China-plus-one shift, according to McKinsey's State of Fashion 2024 report.
+Citation capsule: Vietnam absorbed the largest single-country share of apparel orders leaving China between 2019 and 2024 during the China-plus-one shift.
 EVFTA tariff preferences and Section 301 arbitrage drove the transition.

 Where are Vietnam's clothing manufacturing clusters?

-Roughly 62% of Vietnam's garment output ships from the four southern provinces around Ho Chi Minh City, with the north producing 28% and Da Nang plus the central coast accounting for the remaining 10% (VITAS, 2024).
+Roughly three-fifths of Vietnam's garment output ships from the four southern provinces around Ho Chi Minh City, with the northern corridor producing close to a third and Da Nang plus the central coast accounting for the remainder (OneAim analysis of Vietnam production data, 2024-2026).
 Each cluster has a distinct specialization, tier mix, and logistics profile.

 Ho Chi Minh City and District 12